esa/pagmo2/doc/sphinx/docs/cpp/tutorials/cpp_tut_first_problem_solving.rst

     problem prob{problem_v1{}};

-The code after that is the part that we are interested in.
+The code after this is the part that we are interested in.
-First we define the algorithm that we want to use for the optimization, where *1000* is the number of generations.
+First we define the algorithm that we want to use for the optimization (:cpp:class:`pagmo::gaco`), where *1000* is the number of generations.

 .. code-block:: c++

     algorithm algo{gaco(1000)};

-The next step is to initialize the population (i.e. a number of random solutions) for the problem.
+The next step is to initialie the population (i.e. a number of random solutions) for the problem.
-This is done by passing the problem *p* to the ``pop`` function together with the *population size*.
+This is done by passing the problem *prob* to the ``pop`` function together with the *population size*.

 .. code-block:: c++

-    population pop{p, 100};
+    population pop{prob, 100};

 Third to actually evolve (i.e. optimize) the population we pass the generated population (pop) to the ``algo.evolve`` function.